 We viewed ‘normal life’ in America in a scary light, as if life swirls around you quickly and you don’t really notice because you are too busy chasing the dollar and working for the man.
 Seeing this from the outside was terrifying.

-The next 7 months of travel would take us through Vietnam, the Philippines, Malaysian Borneo, Cambodia, Thailand, Myanmar, Singapore, the Maldives, Sri Lanka and India before we made our next run for the states.
+The next 7 months of travel would take us through Vietnam, the Philippines, Malaysian Borneo, Cambodia, Thailand, Myanmar, Singapore, the Maldives, Sri Lanka, and India before we made our next run for the states.

 Southeast Asia is a place that, for the most part, has embraced progression.
 Everyday commodities are pretty easy to come by and since we’ve spent so many collective months in this part of the world, we are at ease when we travel there.
 Moving on to explore Sri Lanka and India would shift our perspectives to a very new place as we chased that desire to see more and relate to the world.

 India has forever changed the way I view the world.
-30 days in India was enough to take everything I thought I knew about the world, toss it around, spit on it, roll it up into a ball, stomp on it, then light it on fire, resulting in a state of ponder I don’t think has left me, even to this day.
+30 days in India was enough to take everything I thought I knew about the world, toss it around, spit on it, roll it up into a ball, stomp on it, then light it on fire, resulting in a state of pondering I don’t think has left me, even to this day.

-People sit on their couches and watch award winning films like Slum Dog Millionaire, unable to see it for what it is, beyond a ‘must be exaggerated cinematic production’.
-Let me tell you people, that movie is real.
+People sit on their couches and watch award-winning films like Slum Dog Millionaire, unable to see it for what it is, beyond a ‘must be exaggerated cinematic production’.
+Let me tell you, people, that movie is real.
 That shit really goes on in India and for a lot of the people that live there, that IS their life.

 Talk about a reality check.
 16 months prior to our time spent in India I was going through the motions of the American dream.
 I complained constantly about our country and how crappy it treated its citizens.
 I bitched about the news, gas prices, the state of the economy and everything else.
 I wasn’t alone, this theme rings throughout the entire country.